stephenplusplus/gcloud-streams-test/readme.md

 This is a working test implementation of recursively fetching and transforming paginated data from the Google Cloud Storage API.

-We've been doing it **The Old Way** since the beginning, but recently I [started wondering](https://github.com/GoogleCloudPlatform/gcloud-node/issues/802) if we could do it better.
+We've been doing it the "old way" since the beginning, but recently I [started wondering](https://github.com/GoogleCloudPlatform/gcloud-node/issues/802) if we could do it better.
 I explain the different techniques below, and I've asked some [questions](https://github.com/stephenplusplus/gcloud-streams-test/issues/1) I hope you can take a look at.

 Thank you very much!

 #### The Techniques
-  1. **Old** - This is the way we do it currently in gcloud.
-We make an API request, we get the entire response, then iterate over each result and push it onto the user's stream.
+  1. **[Old](1-old-way.js)** - This is the way we do it currently in [gcloud](https://github.com/googlecloudplatform/gcloud-node).
+We make an API request, and from the entire response, we iterate over each result and push it onto the user's stream.

-  2. **New** - This makes a streaming request, pipes it to JSONStream to parse for the results we need, using [continue-stream](http://gitnpm.com/continue-stream) to handle pagination.
+  2. **[New](2-new-way.js)** - This makes a streaming request, pipes it to JSONStream to parse for the results we need, using [continue-stream](http://gitnpm.com/continue-stream) to handle pagination.

 ### The Tests
 I found that speed is nothing to worry about measuring.
 When testing with both a mock server and the actual backend, all of the tests performed within a reasonable amount of time.
 I became more conerned with the memory usage and the overhead of assembling many streams (new way) as opposed to one (old way).